-- ◆ Batch learning can be expensive for big datasets

-- How hard is it to compute $(X^TX)^{-1}$?

-- np^2 to form X^TX

-- p3 to invert

-- Tricky to parallelize inversion

-- ◆ Online methods are easy in a map-reduce environment

-- They are often clever versions of stochastic gradient descent Have you seen map-reduce/hadoop?
+- Batch learning can be expensive for big datasets - How hard is it to compute $(X^TX)^{-1}$ ? - np2 to form XTX - p3 to invert (with a naïve algorithm) Have you seen SVD? - Tricky to parallelize inversion (but easy to approximate) - Online methods are easy in a map-reduce environment - They are often clever versions of stochastic gradient descent Have you seen map-reduce/hadoop?